docker/docs/docker-cloud/migration/cloud-to-swarm.md

 ## Voting-app example

-This page demonstrates how to migrate an application running as a Docker Cloud stack to an application running as a *service stack* on a cluster of Docker Community Edition (CE) nodes in swarm mode.
-We **deploy** the [example-voting-app](https://github.com/dockersamples/example-voting-app){: target="_blank" class="_"} to Docker Cloud, **convert** the Cloud stackfile to a service stack format, and **test** in the new environment to ensure that it is safe to migrate.
+This page explains how you can prepare your applications for migration from Docker Cloud to applications running as *service stacks* on clusters of Docker Community Edition (CE) nodes in swarm mode.
+We demonstrate with the [example-voting-app](https://github.com/dockersamples/example-voting-app){: target="_blank" class="_"} by **building** a target environment of Docker CE nodes in swarm mode, **converting** the Cloud stackfile to service stack format, and **testing** in the new environment to ensure that it is safe to migrate.

+> **Note**: The actual process of migrating (switching customers from your Docker Cloud applications to Docker CE applications) will vary by application and environment and is outside the scope of this document.

 In the Docker Cloud stackfile, the voting app is defined as a stack of six microservices: